 Public defender wants to drop Florida massacre suspect

-Public Defender Howard Finkelstein says his office learned about the insurance policy this week.
+Public Defender Howard Finkelstein said his office learned about the policy this week.

-This story has been corrected to show suspect’s first name is spelled Nikolas.
+This story has been corrected to show suspecdt’s first name is spelled Nikolas.